ipfs/specs/src/http-gateways/web-redirects-file.md

 ## No Forced Redirects

 All redirect logic MUST only be evaluated if the requested path is not present in the DAG.
-This means that any performance impact associated with checking for the existence of a Redirects File or evaluating redirect rules will only be incurred for non-existent paths.
+This means that any performance impact associated with checking for the existence of a `_redirects` file or evaluating redirect rules will only be incurred for non-existent paths.

 # Error Handling

-If the Redirects File exists but there is an error reading or parsing it, the errors MUST be returned to the user with a 500 HTTP status code.
+If the `_redirects` file exists but there is an error reading or parsing it, the errors MUST be returned to the user with a 500 HTTP status code.

 # Security